 10. Make sure your laboratory results go directly into the patient’s medical record

-Sometimes the little things that have the biggest impact on your practice.
-Take a look at your processes and talk to your team--they are a great source of knowledge.
+Sometimes it’s the little things that have the biggest impact on your practice.
+Take a look at your processes and talk to your team–they are a great source of knowledge.
 Together, try to identify the areas where your practice is inefficient and start taking steps to improve your efficiency.
 The rewards can be truly great.